EDU Courses

 SPE 4990 INDEPENDENT STUDY IN SPECIAL EDUCATION (1-3)

-Prerequisite: approval by the faculty advisor, the supervising professor, the Education department Chair, and the college dean before approval by Provost.
+Prerequisite: approval by the faculty advisor, the supervising professor, and the Education Department Chair.
 Credits to be determined.
-Courses taken at other institutions will not be accepted in lieu of this course except on review and agreement of the course professor.
+Courses taken at other institutions will not be accepted.